Pregnancy-Safe Essential Oils Guide - 8 Elephants by Molly

 Eucalyptus (in high concentrations) Respiratory risk if overused

-Some trimester by trimester notes:
+Some trimester-by-trimester notes:

 First Trimester (Weeks 1–12)